 In the meantime, if you would like to familiarise yourself with the process, you can visit the Will Aid website and print off a helpful will planner.

 Christian Aid and Will Aid

-Christian Aid has been a key member of the Will Aid partnership since its launch in 1987 in response to the Ethiopian famine crises.
+Christian Aid has been a key member of Will Aid’s partnership since its launch in 1987 in response to the Ethiopian famine crises.

-In 2011, Christian Aid raised more than £260,000 from people making and renewing their wills through the Will Aid scheme.
-It also prompted more than 80 people to leave a gift to Christian Aid in their wills.
+In 2012, Christian Aid received more than £220,000 from people making and renewing their wills through Will Aid.
+It also prompted more than 70 people to leave a gift for the work of Christian Aid in their wills.